ELEMES

 OVERVIEW

-The Elemes project consists of two exploration licenses covering 531.2 square kilometers and is located 23km to the southwest of the town of Ekibastuz.
+The Elemes project consists of two exploration licenses covering 531.2 square kilometers and is located 23km to the southwest of the town of Ekibastuz in Pavlodar region of Kazakhstan.
 Copper mineralization was discovered by the Soviets during regional exploration programs conducted in the 1950s, that identified a large Cu-Mo geochemical target.

 GEOLOGY